The current ice age

 diffusion waves as a driver of terrestrial climate change [PDF].

-Because of the problems with the Milankovitch cycle theory, the solar theory
+Because of the problems with the Milankovitch cycle theory, these other theories

 Whatever the causes of the temperature cycles, we are currently in an